MewoCutter/MewoCutter/README.md

 　  　　 ⸻⊱༺ ✦ ༻⊰⸻

-࿐　MIZU ˖ MEWO　📌 ◞
+࿐　KELSEY ˖ BASIL　📌 ◞

-◟ you can also call me VIO or AUBREY.
+◟ you can also call me MIZU or MEWO.